code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/professional-development-workshops/index.md

 <div class="col-66">

-<p>"<strong>This will totally change my curriculum.</strong> I love how the lessons are prepared and aligned to the Common Core and Gext Generation Science Standards."</p>
+<p>"<strong>This will totally change my curriculum.</strong> I love how the lessons are prepared and aligned to the Common Core and Next Generation Science Standards."</p>

 </div>